 We act with a view to seeing our clients again when their matter is finished.
 We are proud of the family law services we provide and we believe this is recognised by our clients when they return to us for their future legal needs.

 Peter Daley has many years of experience and throughout his entire career he has practised in Succession Law.
 It is extremely important to have an experienced solicitor draft your Will as there are a number of formalities that must be adhered to and failing to do so may end with the Will being invalid.

-Peter and Alex have successfully appeared in the Supreme Court defending Wills which they prepared for their clients following claims by persons who felt they should have received more from the Will-maker’s estate.
+Peter has successfully appeared in the Supreme Court defending Wills which they prepared for their clients following claims by persons who felt they should have received more from the Will-maker’s estate.

 The term ‘living Will’ is often what lawyers describe as an Enduring Power of Attorney.
 Up to three Attorneys may be appointed and they can usually be anyone including your spouse, child, relative or friend.

 Without an Enduring Power of Attorney which is one made by you, appointing Attorneys of your choosing, and which remains in effect when you are no longer capable of making decisions, who will step in for you and will that person act in your best interests?

 Making the decision of who will hold your Power of Attorney is a very important and powerful decision.
 Great care and thought must be undertaken when making this decision as having the right to control your financial and health affairs is a huge responsibility.

 If you have been appointed the Executor of an estate we are able to advise and assist with the administration of the estate.
 There are a number of duties that an Executor of an estate is bound by and must follow.
 Some of these include upholding the terms of the Will, collecting assets of the estate, paying any debts of the estate and dealing with the deceased’s bank accounts, investments and real property, that is, their home.

 It is important that an Executor realise the personal risks involved if the Executor distributes the estate within 6 months from the date of death of the Will-maker.